zhaoqichang/AttentionDTA_BIBM/README.md

 python DTA_train.py
 To train a model using training data.

-## 3. Predict affinity with pretrained models
+## 3. Predict affinity with trained models
 python DTA_test.py